mattsahr/kaboom/README.md

 </div>

 Place-holders are svg, made of 100 overlapping ovals.
 Data for each place-holder amounts to about 3k of uncompressed json.
-The [Primitive](https://github.com/fogleman/primitive) library has many other options besides ovals, but I found that ovals look pretty good on a broad array of images, and they are VERY easy to compress.
+The [GeometrizeJS](https://github.com/cancerberoSgx/geometrizejs/tree/master/geometrizejs) library has many other options besides ovals, but I found that ovals look pretty good on a broad array of images, and they are very terse, compressible in JSON format.

 ---